China: Scientists grow ‘human kidneys’ in pigs

 “We discovered that by creating a niche in the pig embryo, this allows human cells to naturally take their place,” said Zhen Dai, co-author of the study, adding that human cells had however been found in the spinal cord and brains of pigs.

-Although no human cells were found in the genitals of the pigs, their presence outside the kidneys, and especially in the brain, raises ethical questions about the hybrid creatures, notes Darius Widera, professor of molecular biology at the University of Reading.
+Although no human cells were found in the genitals of the pigs, their presence outside the kidneys, and especially in the brain, raises ethical questions regarding the hybrid creatures, notes Darius Widera, professor of molecular biology at the University of Reading.

 “Although this approach is a new milestone in research and a successful first attempt to grow organs containing human cells in pigs, the proportion of human cells in the generated kidneys still does not remain very high,” he said. -he adds.